atracy23/csd-340/README.md

 # csd-340
-Repository for Web Development with HTML and (2235-DD) class assignments
+Repository for Web Development with HTML and CSS class assignments

 # CSD 340 Web Development with HTML and CSS